 #1 You still have a curfew

-Being an adult, we all know it’s super embarrassing to tell your friends that you have to go home before midnight while the party is still rocking.
+Being an adult, it’s super embarrassing to tell your friends that you have to go home before midnight while the party is still rocking.
 Getting a place of your own would mean that you can leave when you want to and go home without worrying whether you will disturb your parents or accidentally wake them up in the middle of the night!

 In our parents’ minds, we are always a child no matter how old we get.
-They would take care of us in all ways, for example, helping us to tidy up our rooms (even though we’re not able to find our stuff afterward), do our laundry (but never read the clothing label, and accidentally ruin our clothes), etc. If you are a private person who can do everything on your own, it is certainly better to look for a place of your own and prevent all these situations from happening in the first place.
+They would take care of us in all ways, for example, helping us to tidy up our rooms (even though we’re not able to find our stuff afterwards), do our laundry (but never read the clothing label, and accidentally ruin our clothes), etc. If you are a private person who can do everything on your own, it is certainly better to look for a place of your own and prevent all these situations from happening in the first place.

 When you feel like you need to be independent, it’s a good time to move out, even if you’re not sure whether you will be able to do all the chores on your own.
 In time, you will start to pick up different daily surviving skills, such as cooking a healthy proper meal instead of just eating the cup noodles from the shelf, or doing your own laundry without the help of your mum.